-The Board communicates with its Shareholders through the publication of Annual and Half-Year reports which are available on the VCT's website (https://greshamhouse.com/real-assets/newenergy-sustainable-infrastructure/) and sent to Shareholders.
+The Board communicates with its Shareholders through the publication of Annual and Half-Year reports which are available on the VCT's website (https://greshamhouse.com/real-assets/new-energy-sustainable-infrastructure/) and sent to Shareholders.

 The Board is also happy to respond to any written queries made by Shareholders during the course of the period, or to meet with major Shareholders if so requested.
 In addition to the formal business of the AGM, representatives of the Investment Adviser and the Board are available to answer any questions a Shareholder may have.
-During the period the Board engaged with Shareholders on several matters, including the update on the sale of solar assets, the cancellation of the interim dividend in January 2023 and the cancellation of the Company's share premium account and capital redemption reserve.
+During the period the Board engaged with Shareholders on several matters, including the update on the sale of solar assets and the cancellation of the Company's share premium account and capital redemption reserve.
 Details of this is included in the Chairman's Statement.